squirrel-prover/Squirrel-Prover.github.io/index_src.md

 You can also try our online version [here](https://squirrel-prover.github.io/jsquirrel/?open=0-logic.sp).

-# Reference Manual
+# Documentation

-A complete reference manual can be found [here](https://squirrel-prover.github.io/documentation/).
+The documentation can be found [here](https://squirrel-prover.github.io/documentation/).

 # Tutorial

-A basic [tutorial](tutorial.html) and some commented [examples](examples.html) allow to start discovering it.
+This [tutorial](https://squirrel-prover.github.io/documentation/tutorial.html) and some commented [examples](examples.html) allow to start discovering Squirrel.
 A more complete tutorial has been prepared on the occasion of the Cyber in Nancy summer school; see below.